 Of course, as spiritual practitioners, it is both our challenge and opportunity to integrate our practice into our daily lives.
 Finding ways to bring our Higher Selves into daily life can infuse our world with a deeper texture and richness that would not be possible if we kept our spirituality and everyday life compartmentalized.

 Here are seven simple ways to bring the joys of deepening your spiritual practice, particularly the practice of bringing your Higher Self into your day-to-day awareness and existence.
-Given them a try and see if you experience a fuller, richer day-to-day life.
+Give them a try and see if you experience a fuller, richer day-to-day life.

 1. Take a Mindful Moment